kangzeroo/incan-js/README.md

 ```

 ## Implementation
-Add a `POST /subscribe` and `POST /unsubscribe` endpoint to your REST routes so that other servers can listen to events.
+The below example shows how to add `incan-js` to the REST endpoints of an ExpressJS app.
+Add a `POST /subscribe` and `POST /unsubscribe` endpoint to your REST routes so that clients can tell your server which events it wants to subscribe to.
+This is where `addSubs()` and `removeSubs()` are used.
 ```
 // routes.js